starfi5h/DSP_Mod/AutoMute/README.md

 1. Automatically mute when the game loses focus, i.e. alt-tab to the background.
 2. Mute user-specified building working sounds.
 3. Mute user-specified UI or world audio.
+4. Mute the sound when player crafting is done.

 ## Installation
 Via [r2modman](https://dsp.thunderstore.io/package/ebkr/r2modman/), or manually download the file and put `AutoMute.dll` in `BepInEx/plugins` folder.